The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Toy model: an interesting case of symmetries

 If matrix entry $ (7,5) $ of $ Q_{triplet} $ is changed from $b$ to $a$, then the dimension for the Lie closure is $25$.
-When similar changes were made to $ Q_{triplet} $ (swapping $b$ values to $a$ values and vice versa), the dimensions of the Lie closures ranged from $13$ to $56$.
+When similar changes were made to $ Q_{triplet} $ (swapping $b$ values to $a$ values and vice versa), the dimensions of the Lie closures ranged from $5$ to $56$.
 (Note that the maximum possible size for a Lie closure of a model of this form is $ 8 \times 8 - 8 = 56 $.)
-There was a trend that was apparent when the adjusted $ Q_{triplet} $ was still symmetrical after being altered: the Lie closure tended to be smaller but symmetries were not sufficient to obtain a Lie closure of less than $ 13 $.
+There was an apparent trend that when the adjusted $ Q_{triplet} $ was still symmetrical after being altered (i.e. if we changed the matrix entry $(7,5)$ from $b$ to $a$ then we also changed the entry $(5,7)$ from $b$ to $a$) the Lie closure tended to be smaller but such symmetries were not sufficient to obtain a Lie closure of less than $ 5 $.

+For a fixed number of changes, we found there was great variety in the size of the resulting Lie closure.
+Table \ref{tab:3} gives details on the sizes of the Lie closures generated after making 4 symmetric changes (2 pairs of changes) in 10 different ways and making 2 asymmetric changes in 10 different ways.
+For more details on the range of Lie closure sizes after 10 various ways of making a particular number of changes, see Table \ref{LCsizes}.
+We notice that the more changes we make, generally the larger the resulting Lie closure is.
+It can also be seen that, for the 10 possibilities we tried, having four or more asymmetric changes resulted in a Lie closure size which is as high as possible.

-This is interesting as it shows that as soon as the model deviates from being $ Q_{triplet} $ the Lie closure is no longer a simple answer.
+This is interesting as it shows that as soon as the model deviates from being $ Q_{triplet} $ the Lie closure no longer has a simple answer.
 The linear closures of JC-MG and K2ST-MG are far from being as simple as the $ (64 \times 64) $ $ Q_{triplet} $ matrix so it is not surprising that the Lie closures are so large.